Brownbear2710/Editorial/Vacation Grinding 6/B. NUMGUESS - Guess the Number.md

 This will gurantee the minimum number of guesses.

-Note: Don't forget to flush the bffer after each guess.
+Note: Don't forget to flush the buffer after each guess.

 </details>